 August 23, 2021 - The JAMA Network published an Original Investigation: Incidence and Types of Human Papillomavirus Infections in Adolescent Girls and Young Women Immunized With the Human Papillomavirus Vaccine.
 Conclusions and Relevance: Whereas lower detection rates of vaccine-related HPV types were observed since the introduction of vaccines in female youth in New York City, rates of some nonvaccine high-risk HPV types were higher.
 Continued monitoring of high-risk HPV prevalence is warranted.

 July 28, 2021 - The U.K. government issued an update on the universal HPV immunization program.
-A recent Scottish study has already shown a 71% reduction in pre-cancerous cervical disease in young women.
-In addition, ten years since the start of the vaccination program in the U.K., there has been a considerable decline in HPV infections and the number of young people with genital warts.
+A recent Scottish study has shown a 71% reduction in pre-cancerous cervical disease in young women.
+In addition, ten years since the start of the vaccination program in the U.K., there has been a considerable decline in HPV infections and young people with genital warts.

 February 1, 2021 - U.S. C.D.C. published research: Volume 27, Number 3—March 2021: Oral Human Papillomavirus Infection in Children during the First 6 Years of Life, Finland.
 Children acquire their first oral HPV infection at an early age.
 The HPV status of the mother has a significant impact on the outcome of oral HPV persistence for her offspring.

-November 3, 2020 - A new analysis published in the British Journal of Clinical Pharmacology shows that HPV vaccines are safe and well-tolerated in the male population.
+November 3, 2020 - A new analysis published in the British Journal of Clinical Pharmacology shows that HPV vaccines are safe and well-tolerated.
 The side effects that may occur after immunization are similar in both sexes.
-"To the best of our knowledge, this is one of the first studies focused on the evaluation of the safety profile of HPV vaccines in males," the authors wrote.
+"To the best of our knowledge, this is one of the first studies focused on evaluating the safety profile of HPV vaccines in males," the authors wrote.

 October 5, 2018 - F.D.A. approved your request dated April 6, 2018, to supplement your Biologics License Application (B.L.A.) submitted under section 351(a) of the Public Health Service Act (42 U.S.C.
 262) for Human Papillomavirus 9-valent Vaccine, Recombinant (GARDASIL® 9) to extend the age range for the use of the vaccine to include women and men from 27 to 45 years of age.